 Summarize the context and background of the application and the specific rationale for the work proposed.
-Specifically identify the translational bottleneck that the proposed tool or technology is intended to address.
-If the aims of the application are achieved, state how the tool or technology will make a critical contribution to the stem cell field by overcoming a specific road block in basic, translational or clinical stem cell research.
+Specifically identify the gaps in the current knowledge base that the project is intended to fill.
+If the aims of the application are achieved, state how the findings will make a critical contribution to the field of stem cell biology or regenerative medicine.
+If experiments on nonhuman cells or systems are proposed, explain how the overall goals of the proposed project necessitate their use and how they will inform human biology.